bnnyng/garden/content/The language-of-thought-hypothesis.md

   - topic-cognitive-science
 publish:
 date: 2024-10-29 16:01
-lastmod: 2025-01-28T13:36:54-05:00
+lastmod: 2025-06-03T11:21:55-04:00
 ---
 # Overview

-The **language-of-thought hypothesis (LoTH)** is a [[Computationalist, connectionist, and rational research traditions in cognitive science|computationalist]] theory—that is, one that assumes behavior can be explained by “computational operations over structural symbols”—about the format of natural mental representations (i.e., thought).
+$\quad$ The **language-of-thought hypothesis (LoTH)** is a [[Computationalist, connectionist, and rational research traditions in cognitive science|computationalist]] theory—that is, one that assumes behavior can be explained by “computational operations over structural symbols”—about the format of natural mental representations (i.e., thought).
 First introduced by J. Fodor, the earliest formulations of LoTH appealed to the need for structure, and hence a formal grammar, in representations under [[Computationalist, connectionist, and rational research traditions in cognitive science|computationalism]].

 Related: [[Concept nativism, after Fodor]]